glideroggan/dream/readme.md

 # BUGS
+- mocks
+  - established user have duplicate upcoming transactions
 - grid-layout
   - the grid cells doesn't feel like they have a set width, when increasing the window makes the widget wider
+- simulation-card
+  - not completed
 - simulation-loan
   - currentState doesn't serve a purpose?
 - loan-workflow